Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-Urban and rural fatalities vary from year-to-year, with some years having higher rates for urban roads, while other years the fatality rate is higher for rural roads.
+Urban and rural fatalities vary from year to year, with some years having higher rates for urban roads, while other years, the fatality rate is higher for rural roads.

 Fatalities by Person Type